stainless-api/upload-openapi-spec-action/README.md

 ### Preparation Tools

 - `stainless-api/upload-openapi-spec-action/prepare/combine` - Combine multiple OpenAPI spec files into one.
-See the [action definition](./prepare/combine/action.yml) for input parameters.
+See the [action definition](./prepare/combine/action.yml) for input parameters and the [example workflow](./examples/prepare_combine.yml).

 - `stainless-api/upload-openapi-spec-action/prepare/swagger` - Convert Swagger 2.0 specs to OpenAPI 3.x.
 See the [action definition](./prepare/swagger/action.yml) for input parameters and the [example workflow](./examples/prepare_swagger.yml).